surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-The WPSSO Google Merchant Feeds add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each WordPress language (aka locale).
+The WPSSO Google Merchant Feeds add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each available language (as provided by Polylang, WPLM, or installed WordPress languages).

 There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds add-on automatically retrieves all available product information in the language (aka locale) requested.